anugrahkresnaya/anugrahkresnaya/README.md

 Hi there 👋

-I'm **Anugrah Kresnaya**, a fresh graduate of Informatis who is interested in **web development**.
+I'm **Anugrah Kresnaya**, a Software Engineer who is interested in **web development** mostly on frontend, but i can do backend as well.
 And I like to share the results of projects that I have made so far.

 For You who might be curious about Me: